-- a) Doctoral students and students in the last year of their degree/program will be able to register first.
-An application for graduation must be on file and all holds must be cleared. - b) All other Garrett-Evangelical students admitted for the current semester or term are eligible to register through the end of the registration period if all holds are cleared. - c) Cross-registration and ACTS students are allowed to register during the last week of the registration period. - d) Priority for most online courses will be given to new and distance students as well as current students who have only taken online courses.
-Once registration for a term begins, students who meet the criteria for priority registration may contact the Registrar to register.
-Most online courses will open to all students beginning one month before registration closes.
+- a) Doctoral students and students in the last year of their degree/program, and BGTS students will be able to register first.
+An application for graduation must be on file and all holds must be cleared. - b) All other Garrett-Evangelical students admitted for the current semester or term are eligible to register through the end of the registration period if all holds are cleared. - c) Cross-registration and ACTS students are allowed to register during the last week of the registration period. - d) Online courses are open to all students enrolled in one of Garrett-Evangelical's degree, certificate, or enrichment programs.